A Basic Guide to Understanding the 401(k)

 Vesting refers to ownership, or what percentage of the account balance is yours.
 100% of the contributions you make to a plan are always yours!
 But sometimes employers will apply a vesting schedule to funds they contribute.
 This means you may have to work for the company for a set period of time in order to keep 100% of the contributions from your employer should you decide to leave.
 This schedule should be included in your plan documents, but be sure to ask questions if anything is unclear!

-Because the IRS intends for these assets to be there for you in retirement, typically you won’t withdraw funds until age 59 ½, or later.
+Because 401(k)s are designed for retirement, you typically can’t withdraw funds until age 59½ without penalty.
 However, there are certain exceptions (like medical hardship) that allow earlier access to your funds.
 It’s important to understand that these withdrawals will often be subject to a 10% “early withdrawal” tax in addition to any ordinary income taxes you may owe.
-Furthermore, some plans, but not all, allow you to take a loan from your account balance.
+Some plans, but not all, allow you to take a loan from your account balance.
 While there is no automatic penalty, you must pay back the loan balance in full, along with interest, to avoid any potential penalties.

 Why you should consider a 401(k)